ni/measurement-plugin-integration-example-python/ClientIntegration.md

-# Integrating with Custom Application - {to be changed}
+# Integrating Measurement Plug-Ins with Custom applications

 ## Challenges in Sequencing Measurement Plug-Ins

 Imagine you have a custom application or sequencer that executes measurements.
-If you want to sequence or run measurement plug-ins using that custom utility, how can this be achieved?
+If you want to sequence or run measurement plug-ins using that custom utility, How to leverage a custom application or sequencer to sequence measurement plug-ins and execute the measurements?

 ## The Solution: Measurement Plug-In Clients

-This is where the measurement plug-in clients come into the picture.
-It allows us to run measurements directly from a simple Python script, making it easier to invoke measurements from within a user application.
-This approach is highly useful for sequencing measurement plug-ins.
-[Know more about Measurement Plug-In Client.]({link_to_measurement_plugin_client})
+Measurement plug-in clients enable running measurements directly from a simple Python script, making it easier to invoke measurements from within any user application.
+This approach is highly useful for sequencing measurement plug-ins. [{Know more about Measurement Plug-In Client}.]({link_to_measurement_plugin_client})

 ### Sequence workflow using the Measurement Client Generator